 - Making excuses to avoid going to school, grades beginning to decline or acting up

-- Becoming defensive or secretive about online activity or delete social media accounts
+- Becoming defensive or secretive about the online activity or delete social media accounts

 - Withdrawing from friends and family